Work Requisition Form

 You can thank Airbag Industries for the overly-bureaucratic sounding post title.

-The talented folks at Airbag have recently launched this little web application (see a video demo) as a way for them to gather the brief but necessary details from a prospective client who’s considering hiring Airbag to work on a project.
+The talented folks at Airbag have recently launched this little web application (see a video demo) as a way for them to gather the brief but necessary details from a prospective client who’s order generic viagra considering hiring Airbag to work on a project.
 I think the execution is pretty flawless — design and layout are top shelf.
 No surprise there.

 But I wonder about the usefulness or practicality of a tool like this.
 It kind of reminds me of those “We are now accepting projects in January 2009″ messages you occasionally see on agency sites.
 51% of me thinks that they’re complete assclowns for actually putting that on their site and the other 49% of me thinks it’s kind of cool.
 Whether the message is accurate or not is anybody’s guess.
 But in any case it does add to the agency’s air of boutique-yness… like, they’re so busy you’d be lucky to work with them.
 Nothing wrong with trying to maintain that image.

 But I digress… back to Airbag’s RFP tool.

 As a guy who works at an agency I see most clients falling into one of two categories: a) ones who you’ve worked with many times and will just call you up for a quote and b) ones you’ve never met and find you by word-of-mouth or just surfing.
 I can’t imagine the former being too impressed at being redirected to a web app rather than talking to you and the latter group would even think to look for a tool like this (unless you dedicated like 75% of your home page to it).
 And even if they did find it I suspect they wouldn’t be too jazzed at the prospect of filling out a multi-page form the way YOU want them to after they’ve most likely written an RFP or some kind of similar document themselves.
 They just want to send a quick email to the company’s general email box with the RFP attached.